ohnosequences/nice-sbt-settings/docs/src/main/scala/JavaOnlySettings.scala.md

 ## Java-related settings

-This module defines settings that are specific to Java projects
+This module defines settings that are specific to purely-Java projects

 ```scala